 This particular topic should be of no surprise to anyone.
 Your website must provide a great mobile user experience.

-In fact, many sites are seeing more traffic from mobile devices than from desktops.
-When you are evaluating how your newest product appears in your catalog or the format of your latest article, check mobile-first.
+Many sites are seeing more traffic from mobile devices than from desktops.
+When evaluating how your newest product appears in your catalog or the format of your latest article, check mobile-first.

 In addition to the layout, there are other more technical aspects to mobile-friendliness, including speed.